tydev-new/ARCH/design_doc/3_engineering_design.md

 ## Component Breakdown

-### 1. Tardis Wrapper
+### 1. ARCH Wrapper

 The main component that intercepts Runc commands from Containerd.

 **Responsibilities**:
 - Parse and validate Runc commands
-- Determine if a container is Tardis-enabled
+- Determine if a container is ARCH-enabled
 - Route commands to appropriate handlers
 - Call the real Runc with modified commands when necessary